What is a cash advance on a credit card?

 What is a cash advance?

+In general, a cash advance is a type of short-term loan that allows you to quickly access funds from a bank or other financial institution.
 Using a credit card is one way to get a cash advance.
 In this case, you borrow a certain amount of money against your card’s line of credit.
-It typically involves fees and a higher APR than standard purchases.
+Credit card cash advances typically involve fees and a higher annual percentage rate (APR) than standard purchases.

 What is an example of a cash advance?

 If a transaction is classified as a cash advance, additional fees and interest rates could apply.
-You can check with your credit card issuer to learn more about specific policies.
+You can check with your credit card issuer to learn more about its specific policies.

 How do credit card cash advances work?